 The next part of this will be streaming, where large companies will completely remove any rights whatsoever from you, the consumer, so that they can track what you do, sell that data to third parties, and remove any microcosm of control over the things you’ve paid for.

 As a consumer, you should not stand for this crap.
 Vote with your damn wallets.
-Get mad, be pissed off for once – we as gamers have kept the lights running at these game studios, and every step they take, we get screwed even harder.
+Get mad, be pissed off for once – we as gamers have kept the lights running at these major game studios, and every step they take, we get screwed even harder.
 Gaming has been on a downward spiral in the toilet, and this is the latest example of it.

 My crusade against this bullshit starts now, with a boycott of a company that has made some of my favorite games.
 Join me, or be drowned of your money and your rights in this dark and bleak future of modern gaming.